 Miles Davis – Kind of Blue

-This 1959 classic regularly tops ‘best-of’ lists, is often cited as jazz’s biggest-seller, and has reached the kind of mainstream popularity that sees it included in the record collections of non-jazz fans as the token jazz album.
+Kind of Blue (1959) is the top jazz album on most ‘best-of’ lists and is cited as jazz’s biggest-seller.
+The Miles Davis classic has reached the kind of mainstream popularity that sees it included in the record collections of non-jazz fans as the token jazz album.

 Pianist Bill Evans provides an introspective, impressionistic touch to the gorgeous ballad ‘Blue In Green’, whilst John Coltrane and Cannonball Adderley contribute some contrasting fire on tenor and alto saxophones respectively.

 Another highlight is Wynton Kelly’s hard-swinging solo on ‘Freddie Freeloader’: Kelly replaced Evans on the piano chair in Davis’ working band, and is heard on just one track here.

 Davis was a relentless innovator who refused to stand still: his music would change drastically over the following years, taking in freer forms and fusion, but Kind of Blue, for many, remains his definitive artistic statement and certainly a great starting point when it comes to jazz for beginners.

 This 1964 album takes the form of a four-part suite: ‘Acknowledgement’, ‘Resolution’, ‘Pursuance’ and ‘Psalm’.

 As suggested by the track titles, the saxophonist was heading in an increasingly spiritual direction that would characterise much of his later work, and the music can be interpreted as an expression of gratitude to a higher power.